influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/victorops.md

     .routingKey('team_rocket')
 ```

+## VictorOps Setup
+To allow Kapacitor to send alerts to VictorOps, do the following:

+1. Enable the "Alert Ingestion API" in the "Integrations" section of your
+   VictorOps dashboard.
+2. Use provided API key as the `api-key` in the `[victorops]` section of your
+   `kapacitor.conf`.

 ## Using the VictorOps event handler
 With the VictorOps event handler enabled and configured in your `kapacitor.conf`,
 use the `.victorops()` attribute in your TICKscripts to send alerts to VictorOps